 There's a good chance that your first smart home device will be a smart speaker.
 For one, it works just fine as a way to play music from your smartphone or the cloud.
 But if you start talking to it, the speaker will respond to your commands.
 It can do things like look up the weather and sports scores, turn on your coffee maker, read you a book or even change the channel on your TV.

+Tom's Guide reviews dozens of smart speakers each year, of all shapes, sizes, and price points.
 Our favorite smart speaker is the second-generation Amazon Echo ($99).
 While we initially were disappointed in its sound quality, Amazon released a firmware update which greatly improved the listening experience.
 This all-new Echo is also smaller, more attractive, and less expensive than the original.
 Our budget pick is the Echo Dot, which costs just $50.
-Google Home is worth considering for its price and compatibility with Google's services, and now there's a $50 version—the Google Home Mini.
+Both of these picks use Amazon's voice assistant, Alexa.
+Google Home, is worth considering for its price and compatibility with Google's services, and now there's a $50 version—the Google Home Mini.

 The second-generation Amazon Echo is smaller and more stylish than the original, and its outer skin can be swapped out for different colors and textures.
 An improvement to its firmware made this speaker sound as good as the original; if you're looking for a good all-purpose smart speaker, this is it.